Japan Airlines Baggage Fees 2023: What To Expect

 What if I’m traveling with special equipment?

 If you’ll be traveling with any special luggage, it’s best to check the Japan Airlines website for additional information or contact the airline directly for instructions.
-Some common examples of special luggage include sports equipment, media gear, pets, and medical equipment.
+Some common examples of special luggage include sports equipment, media gear, flying with a dog, pets, and medical equipment.
 Some of these luggage may be subject to additional fees.
 Either way, Japan Airlines is known for being rather accommodating when it comes to checking and handling unique baggage; the key is to speak with them ahead of your flight so you know what to expect.

 How can I avoid overweight/oversized baggage fees?